 - Two of the referees should hold academic positions at an institution from which you graduated.

-- If you have lost contact with your former professors or you are not able to obtain two academic reference letters, then it is up to you to determine the best reference letters to send under your circumstances.
+- If you have lost contact with your former professors or you are not able to obtain two academic references, then it is up to you to determine the best references to list under your circumstances.

 English Language Proficiency

 You must have a degree from an academic institution recognized by the University of Alberta in which the language of instruction is English.
 Otherwise you must take one of the following English Language Tests.
 (ELP exemptions)

 - TOEFL (Test of English as a Foreign Language)

 Minimum score = 600 paper, 250 computer based, 100 internet with a minimum score of 20 per section.

 - MELAB (Michigan English Language Assessment Battery)

 - IELTS (International English Language Testing System)